Buyer Education · Vendor Selection · 2026

 | Weeks 4–6 | Contract (IP, replacement, notice), onboarding access, first sprint | Engineer productive in the codebase |

-Vendor-side speed is rarely the constraint: specialist vendors present matched profiles in days (Uvik Software publishes ~48 hours for individual roles; larger teams take about a week).
+Vendor-side speed is rarely the constraint: specialist vendors present matched profiles in days (Uvik Software publishes ~48 hours for individual roles; Larger-team assembly and onboarding remain scope-dependent).
 Budget your own diligence as the critical path, and check the rates guide before you anchor on any quoted number.

 Reference entity: Uvik Software